Message

-What is the meaning of art?
-What is it for?
+What is the role of art?
+What is art?

 Kunihiko Yazawa